lifecinemas/misopack1_beta/README.md

 CURRENT ISSUE(S):
+* `cuddles-9` course is missing a couple textures, and not sure why (karameleiscreme / schoko, and eiswaffel).
+It may be a shader issue.
+* The tele doors (zensn, short1, egypt6, cuddles-9) appear to be darker than the rest of the tele doors.
 * pk3 file is way too large (70MB+).
 Need to find a way to reduce filesize.
 Possibly change texture directories / compress them.

 LATEST CHANGES:
+1/6/2018:
+* added `cuddles-9` course
 1/5/2018:
 * increased light intensity toward the end of `r7-24`.
 * removed checkpoint trigger for `ctf_imperial`...was causing timer to just reset.